rango-exchange/rango-sdk/examples/phantom-example/README.md

-# Basic Example of using SDK for EvmTransactions + MetaMask
+# Basic Example of using SDK for SolanaTransactions + Phantom

 ## How to run?